SoundHound AI (SOUN)

 SoundHound AI Trailing 12-Month Gross Margin

-SoundHound AI’s gross profit margin came in at 42.6% this quarter, down 6 percentage points year on year.
-SoundHound AI’s full-year margin has also been trending down over the past 12 months, decreasing by 20.9 percentage points.
-If this move continues, it could suggest a more competitive environment with pressure to lower prices and higher input costs.
+SoundHound AI produced a 47.9% gross profit margin in Q4 , marking a 8 percentage point increase from 39.9% in the same quarter last year.
+Zooming out, however, SoundHound AI’s full-year margin has been trending down over the past 12 months, decreasing by 6.5 percentage points.
+If this move continues, it could suggest deteriorating pricing power and higher input costs.

-SoundHound AI’s expensive cost structure has contributed to an average operating margin of negative 218% over the last year.
+Although SoundHound AI was profitable this quarter from an operational perspective, it’s generally struggled over a longer time period.
+Its expensive cost structure has contributed to an average operating margin of negative 13.8% over the last year.
 Unprofitable, high-growth software companies require extra attention because they spend heaps of money to capture market share.
 As seen in its fast historical revenue growth, this strategy seems to have worked so far, but it’s unclear what would happen if SoundHound AI reeled back its investments.
 Wall Street seems to be optimistic about its growth, but we have some doubts.

 SoundHound AI Trailing 12-Month Operating Margin (GAAP)